istutijn-algo24/DailyQuotes_ChromeExtension/README.md

 ## Features

-- **Daily Random Quotes**: Every time you open a new tab, the extension displays a new quote from its extensive collection, providing you with a dose of inspiration and wisdom.
+- **Daily Random Quotes**: Every time you clicks the extension icon, the extension displays a new quote from its extensive collection, providing you with a dose of inspiration and wisdom.

 - **Voice Assistant**: With the voice assistant feature, the extension can read the quote aloud to you, making it convenient to receive your daily dose of inspiration while you're busy or on the go.